How to Setup Django + Starter Template

 Create a Django Project

-To create a new project run the following command.
-Here I have given the name of my project as django_project
+To create a new project, run the following command.
+Here, I have named my project django_project:

 django-admin startproject django_project .